flitto/express-param/Readme.md

 - **fetchParameter(required[, optional])**

-     fetch parameter of required and optional
+  fetch parameters that are required and optional

 ## Add ON

 - **fetch geographic information**

-   It can fetch country information from remote address!
+  It can fetch country information from remote ip address!

 ```js
 var addOnOpt = {